anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

     - "Work": Turns all lights on with medium brightness level, white light
     - "Sleep": Activates motion detector in corridor area.
 When motion is detected one light is activated in red color on lowest brightness level and the bathroom light is switched to red color in lowest brightness level when within the bathroom area a motion is detected.
   - Turn bedroom light on or off
+  - Switch between shore power heater and diesel heater control
-  - Turn heater on or off
+  - Turn (shore powert or diesel) heater on or off
-  - Increase or decrease of heater temperature
+  - Increase or decrease of (shore powert or diesel) heater temperature
   - Touch area to switch between the different display states (please refer to [Storyboard Display](#storyboard-display))
     - Default: Shows TBD
     - Water ingress status: Shows TBD
     - Climate status: Shows TBD
-    - Timer: TBD
+    - Tire Warmers Timer: TBD
     - Time and Date Setting: TBD
     - System Settings: TBD
   - Control unit is illuminated automatically as well as display is turned on for a specific duration in case of your hand comes near the control unit